Neraeh/UNO/README.md

 ```
 $ git clone https://github.com/TheShayy/UNO.git && cd UNO
 $ ./configure
-$ make
+$ ./buildUNO
 ```
-Once built, UNO will be available inside the src directory
+Once built, you can copy UNO and its environment by copying the UNO/build directory

 # Windows
 ```